Our client, age 26, was a Navy veteran and a college student. He went out with two of his friends from college in downtown Fullerton.

 The client then retained Greg Hill & Associates and Greg appeared at the arraignment at the Fullerton Superior Court.
 The client stayed in school that day.
 Greg appeared on his behalf as was allowed under Penal Code § 977(a).

-Greg discussed the case with the Fullerton City Attorney and proposed making a $300 contribution to the City of Fullerton Victim Restitution Fund in exchange for a dismissal.
+Greg discussed the case with the Fullerton City Attorney and proposed making a $300 contribution to the City of Fullerton Victim Restitution Fund in exchange for a stipulation from the Fullerton City Attorney that the case had been resolved for a civil compromise under Penal Code §§ 1378 and 1379, and thus, the prosecutor would request that the judge dismiss the case in the interest of justice (Penal Code § 1385).
 Greg carefully did not mention that the client was a Navy veteran, although he certainly wanted to do everything he could to get the best resolution.
 Luckily, the Fullerton City Prosecutor responded to Greg’s offer with an, “O.K., show me the receipt and I’ll dismiss the case.”

 Greg then continued the arraignment for just about a week and advised the client of the good deal.

 Greg then returned to court the following week and made the $300 “donation” from the Client trust account, as Greg wanted to help out the client financially.
 Otherwise, such $300 would have been income for the firm.

 The client was extremely happy with the dismissal and grateful that Greg Hill & Associates had made the “donation” for him from the legal fees he paid as the retainer.
 He said he would recommend our firm to anyone who needed an attorney.

 For more information about public urination and court proceedings in general, please click on the following articles: